-Whether Chapter 7 bankruptcy makes sense when you own a home depends on your goals—do you want to save your house, delay foreclosure, or just walk away with less debt?
+Whether Chapter 7 bankruptcy makes sense when you own your home depends on your goals.
+Do you want to save your house, delay foreclosure, or just walk away with less debt?

-Most Chapter 7 bankruptcy filers can keep a home if they’re current on their mortgage payments and they don’t have much equity.
-However, it’s likely that a debtor will lose the home in a Chapter 7 bankruptcy if there’s significant equity that the trustee can use to pay creditors.
+Most Chapter 7 bankruptcy filers can keep a home if they're current on their mortgage payments and don't have much equity.
+However, it's likely that a debtor will lose the home in a Chapter 7 bankruptcy if there's significant equity that the trustee can use to pay creditors.
 For those planning to walk away, filing can delay foreclosure for a short period.

-You can keep your home in Chapter 7 bankruptcy if you don’t have equity in the house or you’re able to exempt (protect) whatever equity you do have using the homestead (discussed below).
-If this is the case, the bankruptcy trustee appointed to administer your matter won’t sell your home because there wouldn’t be any money to distribute to your "unsecured" creditors like medical bills, credit card balances, and other debts that aren't guaranteed by collateral.
+You can keep your home in Chapter 7 bankruptcy if you don't have any home equity, or you can protect or "exempt" your equity using the homestead exemption (discussed below).
+The bankruptcy trustee appointed to administer your matter won't sell it because, without available equity, there wouldn't be any money to distribute to your "unsecured" creditors like medical bills, credit card balances, and other debts that aren't guaranteed by collateral.

 Also, it's important to realize that as the real estate market recovers, home values can go up quickly.
 So even though it was rare after the 2008 recession for a Chapter 7 bankruptcy debtor to have enough nonexempt equity in a home to trigger a sale, it's not necessarily the case in a healthy market.
 In fact, many debtors might find that in a hot real estate market, home equity rises so quickly that it could exceed allowed exemption amounts in a matter of months.

 Here's a system that will help you determine whether the bankruptcy trustee is likely to sell your home.